 Real Life Examples of Cousins Generations Removed

-That said, it is possible to have a first or second cousin – living – and two or three times removed.
+Even so, it is possible to have a first or second cousin – living – and two or three times removed.
 Many of us do, even if we don’t know them personally and are not aware of their existence.

 Example of first cousin twice-removed

 I was recently in contact with a Dutch relative.
 His grandfather was the youngest brother of my great-great grandfather (b.
 1863!).

 It was really neat to get in touch with him, as his grandfather stayed in Holland and my great-grandfather came to US.
 I had always wondered about the branches of the family that stayed behind – and he had always wondered about the branches of the family that came to the US.